namtran166/BootcampNotes/README.md

 Body:
 {
-    "book_id": <int:book_id>,       #required
+    "item_id": <int:item_id>,       #required
     "name": <string:name>,          #required
-    "author": <string:author>,      #required
+    "price": <float:price>   ,      #required
     "store_id": <int:store_id>      #required
 }
 ```
 #### Successful request
-Yay we found your book in our database!
-We return a 200 OK response with the updated book:
+Yay we found your item in our database!
+We return a 200 OK response with the updated item:
 ```
 {
-    "book_id": <int:book_id>,
+    "item_id": <int:item_id>,
     "name": <string:name>,
-    "author": <string:author>,
+    "price": <float:price>,
     "store_id": <int:store_id>
 }
 ```
 #### Unsuccessful request
-In case you forgot to put a book name, a 400 Bad Request response will be sent back alongside with this message:
+In case you forgot to put an item name, a 400 Bad Request response will be sent back alongside with this message:
 ```
 {
-    "message": "This book needs a name."
+    "message": "This item needs a name."
 }
 ```
-The same thing happens when you forget to put an author, a 400 Bad Request response will be returned with this message:
+The same thing happens when you forget to put a price, a 400 Bad Request response will be returned with this message:
 ```
 {
-    "message": "This book cannot be written by no one."
+    "message": "This item needs a price."
 }
 ```
-In case you forgot to put a storeID, a 400 Bad Request response will be sent back alongside with this message:
+In case you forgot to put a store_id, a 400 Bad Request response will be sent back alongside with this message:
 ```
 {
-    "message": "Every book needs a store to sell."
+    "message": "This item needs a store to sell."
 }
 ```
 Did you forget to authorize yourself?
 You bet.
-Since our books are precious, we cannot allow anyone to go and just update some random books!
+Since our items are precious, we cannot allow anyone to go and just update some random items!
 A 401 Unauthorized reminder for you!
 ```
 {
     "description": "Request does not contain an access token",